platformsh/platformsh-docs/docs/src/languages/java/migration.md

-It is widespread to have a Java application that wants to migrate to Platform.sh.
+It is common to have a Java application that wants to migrate to Platform.sh.
 It has support to several styles of Java application such as monolith, microservices, stateful, and stateless.